 I drink because I’m happy.
 I drink because I’m sad, lonely, angry or to reward myself for being sober for a week.

-I don’t stop the drink because I feel helpless and weak.
+I drink because I feel helpless and weak.
 I don’t drink because I feel helpless and weak.

 There’s the irony in it.
-I drink to feel better but don’t.
+I drink to feel better but don’t feel better.
 I drink to escape but remain a prisoner.
 I drink in celebration and create a tragedy.
 I revel at night and wallow in the morning.

 It’s hard to believe or comprehend.
 At times, impossible to deny.
-Painful to live with but less so to be without.
+Painful to live with but less painful to be without.

 I am bruised and tired.
 I don’t need that kind of hurt anymore.
 Today I will try just a bit harder.
 Today I will take one step towards healing.
 When today comes to an end I will have a yesterday behind me and a new day ahead.